 Nativity of Mary Preschool staff will greet parents/family in the morning and at pick up times.
+We also encourage you to visit with our staff during these times to inform us of any situations with your child(ren).
 If your child arrives by bus, a preschool staff will greet them and bring them to their classroom.

-Children are only released to their parents or those people listed on the authorized pick up list.
-Staff will ask for picture identification for any person they do not recognize and will not release to anyone who is not on the authorized list.
+Children are only released to their parents or those people listed on the "authorized pick up" list.
+Parents must notify staff if someone else will be picking up their child who is not authorized.
+Staff will ask for picture identification for any person they do not recognize or who is not on the authorized list.